Special needs trusts can supplement the income of a disabled loved one without resulting in disqualification of government programs.

 - Irrevocable.
 In order to be a valid special needs trust, it must be irrevocable.
 This essentially means once the trust is funded, it cannot be changed.

 - Control.
 The trustee must be given “sole and absolute discretion over the use of the trust funds”.
-This means language within the trust generally cannot require the trustee follow a schedule payment plan to provide funds to the beneficiary.
+This means language within the trust generally cannot require the trustee to follow a scheduled payment plan to provide funds to the beneficiary.

 In addition to having a basic understanding of how these documents are structured, it is also helpful to be aware of the different types of special needs trusts that are available.